karenland/DH110_Assign6/README.md

 **General updates to the interface I made:** increased font size, more buttons are being used.
 Added the star rating

 **Font**
-on the results page --> book and group titeles used
+on the results page --> book and group titles used
  <ol>
   <li> 12 pt is used for the descriptions on the results pages for books</li>
   <li> 13 pt is used for the descriptions on the results pages for the book groups</li>